rknx/prok-snptree/README.md

 - Alignment: non-empty `.bam` file in **align/\<sample>** subdirectory.
 - Variant calling: non-empty `.vcf` file in **variants/\<sample>** subdirectory.

-> If some samples fail, just rerun the pipeline after amking changes with the inputs.
+> If some samples fail, just rerun the pipeline after making changes with the inputs.
 Completed samples with valid outputs are not processed again.

-> If the pipeline exits in middle of operation, just rerun, and the pipeline will pick up from last complete operation.
+> If the pipeline exits in the middle of operation, just rerun, and the pipeline will pick up from last complete operation.

 > If you add new samples, just rerun the pipeline to process it.